 Title: Criminal Responsibility and Multiple Personality Defendants Edited by Sabra Owens Publisher: ABA, July 1997 ISBN: 1570734607

-personality disorder defenses in the crinimal justice system; with table of
+Exploration and analysis of the use of multiple personality disorder defenses in the crinimal justice system; with table of cases.

-Title: A Fractured Mind Author: Robert Oxnam Publisher:Hyperion ISBN: 1401302270
+Title:A Fractured Mind Author: Robert Oxnam& Publisher:Hyperion 2006 ISBN: 1401302270

-I notice that most of the amazon.com reviews do not believe Oxnam was multiple and that he is faking it to get publicity or bolster a sagging career in middle age.
-I think this may be because he was such a highly visible public figure, such a familiar face on Nightline and The MacNeill-Lehrer News Hour, and spoke so rationally and competently about China, that he does not fit most people's preconceived notion of who a multiple is.
+I notice that most of the amazon.com reviews do not believe Oxnam was multiple and that he& is faking it to get publicity or bolster a sagging career in middle age.
+I think this may be because he& was such a highly visible public figure, such a familiar face on Nightline and The MacNeill-Lehrer News Hour, and spoke so rationally and competently about China, that he& does not fit most people's preconceived notion of who a multiple is.
 That's of course providing they even believe that multiplicity exists.
 It seems that today if you say the words MPD or multiple personality, the majority of people in this culture automatically translate in their minds to "excuses made by a loser with weak character".
 In other words, we're exactly where we started fifty years ago.

-If classic MPD is supposed to be a coping strategy to allow normal or higher levels of daily functioning while putting aside abuse or other unpleasant experiences instead of taking time to process them, then the majority of MPD clients should be like Oxnam -- or Chase, with her real estate business.
+If classic MPD is supposed to be a coping strategy to allow normal or higher levels of daily functioning while putting aside abuse or other unpleasant experiences instead of taking time to process them, then the majority of MPD clients should be like Oxnam& -- or Chase&, with their real estate business.
 MPD should enable success, not failure.
 Difficulties with continuity, as well as the intrusion of unwanted images or ideas which may or may not be early memories, take place as an MPD operating system begins to change or fall apart.
 Such clients are still told, as Oxnam was, that the multiplicity is the problem, when what they may need is help putting together a different operating system that will allow them to return to their previous level of functioning. - A. Temple

-Title: The Magic Daughter Author: Jane Phillips Publisher: Penguin ISBN: 0140244557
+Title: The Magic Daughter Author: Jane Phillips Publisher: Penguin 1996 ISBN: 0140244557

 Don't get your hopes up. - Gabe